DTUComputeStatisticsAndDataAnalysis/MBPLS/README.rst

 of the art algorithms have been implemented and optimized for robust performance on large data matrices.
-The package has been designed to be able to handle missing data, such that application is straight forward using the commonly known Scikit-Learn API and its model selection toolbox.
+The package has been designed to be able to handle missing data, such that application is straight forward using the commonly known Scikit-learn API and its model selection toolbox.

 Installation